Skip to main content

 c) Use of a content delivery network (Cloudflare)

-We use the service “Cloudflare”.
-The provider is Cloudflare Inc, 101 Townsend St, San Francisco, CA 94107, US (hereinafter “Cloudflare”).
+We use the ‘Cloudflare’ service.
+The provider is Cloudflare Inc., 101 Townsend St., San Francisco, CA 94107, USA (hereinafter referred to as ‘Cloudflare’).
 Cloudflare offers a globally distributed content delivery network with DNS.
-This technically routes the transfer of information between your browser and our website via Cloudflare’s network.
-This enables Cloudflare to analyse traffic between your browser and our website and act as a filter between our servers and potentially malicious traffic from the internet.
-In doing so, Cloudflare may also use cookies or other technologies to recognise internet users, but these are used solely for the purpose described here.
-The use of Cloudflare is based on our legitimate interest in providing our website as error-free and secure as possible (Art.
+Technically, the information transfer between your browser and our website is routed via the Cloudflare network.
+This enables Cloudflare to analyse the data traffic between your browser and our website and act as a filter between our servers and potentially malicious traffic from the Internet.
+Cloudflare may also use cookies or other technologies to recognise Internet users, but these are used solely for the purpose described here.
+The use of Cloudflare is based on our legitimate interest in the error-free and secure provision of our website (Art.
 6 (1) (f) GDPR), as well as on your consent pursuant to Art.
-6 (1) (a) GDPR, § 25 (1) TTDSG with regard to the cookies set.
-Data transfer to the US is based on the Standard Contractual Clauses of the EU Commission.
-Details can be found here.
-Further information on the topic of security and data protection at Cloudflare can be found here.
+6 (1) (a) GDPR and Section 25 (1) TDDDG with regard to the cookies set.
+Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
+In addition, Cloudflare is certified according to the EU-US Data Privacy Framework, which ensures an appropriate level of data protection for data transfer in accordance with Art.
+45 GDPR.

 d) Google reCAPTCHA

-The data processing is carried out on the basis of Art.
-6(1)(f) GDPR, as we have a legitimate interest in protecting our websites from abusive and automated spying as well as SPAM.
+Data processing is based on Art.
+6 (1) (f) GDPR, as we have a legitimate interest in protecting our website from abusive and automated spying and from spam.

 For more information on Google reCaptcha v3 and Google’s privacy policy, please see the following links: Privacy policies and About reCAPTCHA.